MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-android.md

 ## Existing Firebase Analytics users

 App Center Push SDK automatically disables Firebase Analytics.
-If you are a Firebase customer and want to keep reporting analytics data to Firebase, you must call `Push.EnableFirebaseAnalytics()` before `AppCenter.Start()` like so:
+If you're a Firebase customer and want to keep reporting analytics data to Firebase, you must call `Push.EnableFirebaseAnalytics()` before `AppCenter.Start()` like so:

 ```csharp
 Push.EnableFirebaseAnalytics();